 And that’s the kind of action the Campaign gets up to:

 We are keeping you informed via our monthly newsletter.
-Read past editions.
 Just join us to receive it.

 We are trying to get members together for meetings as often as we can (but often struggle due to lack of people / time resources to organise these).
 As per our Constitution we will hold an AGM every year, of course – usually around March/spring time – you are warmly invited to attend!
-You could also join us on one of our infrastructure safaris (in the summer).
+You could also join us on one of our infrastructure safaris (in the summer, again, resources permitting).
 Check the event section for details of meetings.

 Strategic Cycle Routes